The 2022 Snake Race will be on the newly renovated trails at Lubell Park.

 The course is a flat and sandy single-track trail named the Snake Trail, located on the upper west section of Turkey Mountain.
 The Snake Trail is one of the smoothest, rock and root-free trails on Turkey Mountain.
 Start/Finish is located in the upper parking lot at 61st Street and Elwood Ave.

 We have fabulous awards for the top three male and female finishers for each race.
-Every participant receives a highly-regarded custom t-shirt and finisher's medal.
+New for 2022 - every participant receives a pair of custom Snake Run socks and finisher's medal.

 |Packet Pickup & Registration||8:00am|